matkonnerth/ModernOPC/docs/Readme.md

 * client
 * run tests with valgrind/asan
 * closer look on method template implementation, lots of tuples in binary
+* support binding to specific interface / port: more general, config object

 # tutorials
 * suppport creating Objects from Object types